 The king also worked hard to protect Thailand’s natural resources and visiting Namtok Pa La-u that is an 11-tier scenic waterfall which is located within Kaeng Krajan National Park where visitors can see a variety of butterflies particularly in the early morning hours.
 Photographers adore visiting this park for amazing landscape photos and also for the vast variety of wildlife photos that they can capture here.

 Try a scenic cruise to Khao Sam Roi Yot where you can feed the sea monkeys.
 The park is home to many long-tailed macaques.
 Explore Phraya Nakhon Cave, Kaeo Cave and Sea Cave within the park.
 Walk along the boardwalk to see one of Thailand’s largest wetlands.

-If you are staying planning to come to Hua Hin, then we invite you to stay at the Aleenta Hua Hin Resort and Spa.
+If you are staying planning to come to Hua Hin, then we invite you to stay at our luxury Hua Hin Resort and Spa.
 We offer 25 private residences that will perfectly meet your needs.
 Relax in your villa, suite or residence with amazing views of the ocean.

 The government expects that people will carry on with their lives, so we have a grand holiday buffet planned on Christmas Eve.
 Enjoy listening to Thai acoustic and traditional Thai performances before enjoying a special showing of A Christmas Carol right on the beach while nibbling on Christmas cookies and sipping mulled wine.

 Alternatively, join our private party on New Year’s Eve.
 As the government has requested, we will be keeping the activities subdued while enjoying a fun cocktail party.
 We will shoot off fireworks at midnight followed by launching paper lanterns skyward to symbolically release the old year.